tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 few things I feel like he could have given more attention.
 I would have liked to have seen more about the causal potency of patterns he describe.
-Besides the experience of the self being analogous to the self-referential *strange loop* he descovers with Godel's work, Hofstadter, in my opinion dances around what drives the loop a little bit.
+Besides the experience of the self being analogous to the self-referential *strange loop* he discovers with Godel's work, Hofstadter, in my opinion dances around what drives the loop a little bit.

-Later in the book, nearly at the end, he casually mentions the "so-called problem of free will," like its no big thing when discussing conciousness.
+Later in the book, nearly at the end, he casually mentions the "so-called problem of free will," like its no big thing when discussing consciousness.
 Here Hofstadter, in less than a few pages, declares that we "have wants," and that our "wants" cause us to do things.
 He then declares that there is no sense to maintain that our "wants" are free, or that our decisions are.
 He then claims, they are